QuickTapSurvey/api-samples/README.md

 ```

 # Python
+To use the Python sample code, modify the api.php file to set your own username, password and API key.
 The python helper scripts require pycurl, a python binding of the cURL C library, libcurl.
 To install pycurl on OSX, you can try to run the following command:
 ```
 sudo easy_install pycurl